neuroscales/nifti-zarr/README.md

 # NIfTI-Zarr draft specification

-* Status of this document: This document is currently under development.
+* Status of this document: release candidate
 * Editor: Yael Balbastre <y.balbastre at ucl.ac.uk>
-* Version: 0.3 (draft)
+* Version: 1.0.rc1

 ## Abstract

-This document contains _draft_ nifti-zarr specifications for storing neuroimaging data in the cloud.
+This document specifies the nifti-zarr format for storing neuroimaging data in the cloud.

 ## Table of Content